hitobito/development/README.md

 ## Emails sent by hitobito

-:email: When you someone requests a password reset or registers for an event, an email is usually sent out from hitobito to that user.
-In your local hitobito, these emails are not really sent to the real recipients, but instead all end up in **mailcatcher**.
-You can access these emails by visiting http://localhost:1080 in your browser.
+:email: All mails sent by your local development environment end up in **mailcatcher**.
+You can access these e-mails by visiting http://localhost:1080.

 ## Development